Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Settings.md

 ## Manually building the Ray Tracing Acceleration Structure

 HDRP provides a utility function that adds objects to the ray tracing acceleration structure.
-The function is `AddInstanceToRAS` and it takes a [Renderer](https://docs.unity3d.com/ScriptReference/Renderer.html)) as a parameter and booleans and layers to include or not the renderer into the calculations of different ray traced effects.
+The function is `AddInstanceToRAS` and it takes a [Renderer](https://docs.unity3d.com/ScriptReference/Renderer.html)) a `HDEffectsParameters` parameter and two a booleans that tracks changes in the transform and material properties of the included game objects.

 ```
 using System.Collections;